 Depending on the outcome, some people may end up losing health insurance.

-Some research has found that lack of adequate health insurance is linked to later diagnosis of cancer and lower survival rates.
+Some has found that lack of adequate health insurance is linked to later diagnosis of cancer and lower survival rates.

 “Having health insurance allows people to get to the doctor for early detection — meaning screening,” said Platz.
 “It allows people to have access to treatment, both high-quality treatment and treatment in general.”